A Multimodal Manufacturing Safety Chatbot: Knowledge Base Design, Benchmark Development, and Evaluation of Multiple RAG Approaches: Artifact Design and Development

 \subsection{Phase 1: Source Curation and Corpus Development}

 Phase 1 establishes the foundation of the chatbot development framework by focusing on the systematic curation and preparation of safety-critical source materials.
 This stage ensures that all subsequent modeling and retrieval processes are grounded in authoritative, high-quality data.
-It involves collecting and organizing diverse safety documents into a unified corpus suitable for RAG.
-This phase includes four steps: (1) collecting the source documents, (2) extracting and cleaning text, (3) segmenting the content into meaningful units, and (4) standardizing how each segment is saved.